 Each year, participants may contribute to the Plan an amount up to 100% of their annual compensation as pre-tax or Roth after-tax contributions.
-However, each participant's annual contribution shall not exceed the maximum amount allowed for deferral as set forth by the Internal Revenue Code (the "Code"), which was \$20,500 for 2022 and \$19,500 for 2021.
-In addition, participants over age 50 were allowed to contribute an additional \$6,500 for 2022 and 2021.
+However, each participant's annual contribution shall not exceed the maximum amount allowed for deferral as set forth by the Internal Revenue Code (the "Code"), which was \$22,500 for 2023 and \$20,500 for 2022.
+In addition, participants over age 50 were allowed to contribute an additional \$7,500 for 2023 and \$6,500 for 2022.
 The amount of a participant's annual compensation that may be taken into account for purposes of determining the Company's matching contribution for any purpose under the Plan shall not exceed an amount prescribed annually by the Code.
-Unless they elect otherwise, employees are automatically enrolled in the Matrix Trust Company StarCore II fund and contribute 5% of their compensation beginning six months after their date of hire.
+Unless they elect otherwise, employees are automatically enrolled and contribute 5% of their compensation beginning six months after their date of hire.
 The Company contributes to the Plan a matching amount equal to 50% of the first 5% of the participant's annual compensation contributed to the Plan.
 Participants are eligible to receive Company matching contributions after twelve months of service with the Company, subject to vesting requirements.
 In addition, a special discretionary contribution, as determined by the Company, may be contributed, pro rata, based upon each participating employee's compensation to the total compensation of all participating employees.
-No special discretionary contribution was made in 2022 or 2021.
+No special discretionary contribution was made in 2023 or 2022.